Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 One way or another, we need to update our visual interface every time the state changes, something React describes as `UI = fn(state)`.

 Vanilla JavaScript only gives us rudimentary, imperative APIs to achieve that.
-The complexity of an interactive website rapidly grows beyond what is reaonably maintainable without the use of third party libraries and frameworks.
+The complexity of an interactive website rapidly grows beyond what is reasonably maintainable without the use of third-party libraries and frameworks.
 They can provide structured ways to declaratively define our views, manage state and leave the synching itself to the frameworks.
-Each new framework had proposed a new or slightly different way to make our UI reactive, while still providing good developer ergonomics (or "developer experience", DX).
+Each new framework proposed a new or slightly different way to make our UI reactive, while still providing good developer ergonomics (or "developer experience", DX).
-Angular uses a conservative change detection algorithm, while React introduced a virtual DOM for petter performance.
+Angular uses a conservative change detection algorithm, while React introduced a virtual DOM for better performance.
-Svelte went yet another way and uses a compiler to analyse dependencies at build time.
+Svelte went yet another way and used a compiler to analyse dependencies at build time.

 All these approaches have their own advantages and drawbacks.
 In any case, learning a new framework meant learning completely new concepts.